BhorisDhanjal/MLClassifierMathematica/README.md

 The code can easily be modified for any other objective.

 Source code as well as a pdf render of the notebook is added.

+The accuracy of the classifer model is 94.5 percent.